flgolftrader/tsg-university-curriculum/README.md

-# Futures Trading Academy - Landing Page
+# The Speculators Guild University - Complete Transformation Platform

-A professional marketing and landing page for a comprehensive futures trading education ecosystem, built with Hono framework and deployed on Cloudflare Pages.
+A professional marketing and landing page for a comprehensive life transformation ecosystem combining trading mastery, lifestyle design, financial health, fitness optimization, and wealth creation.
+Built with Hono framework and deployed on Cloudflare Pages.

 ## 🌐 Live URLs